 Dr. Andrew Woolley

-Britannica.
-He is also a keen performer, as
+in Portugal.
+He is a keen performer as harpsichordist and

 Early Music Performer